 WSE envisions an economy and a society “to match the scenery” of the West

 We foster this by engaging the people who make their living off the land and the many small businesses in our food system to create an alternative economic structure based on sustainable practices.
 We work with farmers and ranchers to identify and implement stewardship practices that protect resources and habitat.
-We reward this stewardship by building relationships between these producers and customers who value the products.
+We reward this stewardship by building relationships between these producers and customers willing to pay a reasonable premium price.
 WSE brings together farmers, ranchers, processors, distributors, and market buyers to share their needs and together find ways to build a food system that is healthy, humane, environmentally responsible, and locally based.
 We help chefs afford to pay reasonable premium prices for locally produced goods by linking them to resources that save money by conserving energy and water and reducing waste.
 Lastly, we mentor sustainable entrepreneurship among children so that our next generation of business leaders understands the importance of giving back to their community and the responsibility of being good stewards of the world in which they live.

 Banner Photo Credit: "Dazzling, Crazy Sunset" courtesy of MGotta Photography.